wrqcodedoge/GenAI/readme.md

 ---

 ## 🌫️ Diffusion / Flow ⚡
 - Score-Based Generative Modeling through Stochastic Differential Equations
 - Flow Straight and Fast: Learning to Generate and Transfer Data with Rectified Flow
+- Understanding Diffusion Objectives as the ELBO with Simple Data Augmentation
 - High-Resolution Image Synthesis with Latent Diffusion Model
 - DiT: Scalable Diffusion Models with Transformers

 ---